avenirer/codeigniter-fontaweseome-helper/README.md

 # codeigniter-fontaweseome-helper
-A simple helper lib for font-aweseome
+A simple helper lib for font-aweseome.

+Feel free to add and make changes as you see fit.
+I use this on a few of my projects so any updates are appreciated.

 Pretty easy to use.